 To Contact the Access Services Department, please call (570) 422-3126

 Your student, staff, or faculty eCard ID is your library card.
 The barcode number on the back is your borrower ID number.
-ESU alumni, Friends of the Library, and full time Monroe County educators are eligible to receive courtesy cards.
+ESU alumni are eligible to receive courtesy cards.

 You must have your ID card to borrow materials, including reserve items and laptops.